 Putting together a successful email doesn’t happen on the fly – it takes drafting, planning, thinking ahead a few steps, and knowing what your goals are for the dispatch (as mentioned above).
 Remember, emails perform better when they are concise, and that includes e-newsletters too, which, for longer articles, should include a tease or perhaps the first paragraph with a “Read More” button.

 There is more to come in our Email Marketing Best Practices series, so stay tuned for that next month, and for a refresher on Part 1, click here!

 Fractional CMO and Marketing Services Are Tailored Just for Your Company: Services Customized to Your Exact Needs

-Every business needs marketing executive, but not every business can afford one.
+Every business needs a marketing executive, but not every business can afford one.
 That’s why we pioneered the idea of a Fractional CMO 8 years ago.
 This unique position gives organizations the same services as a full-time marketing executive without the steep cost, including:

 - Expert marketing strategy and leadership